 Putting it All Together

-So now you have your pizza sauces and two perfect pizza doughs.
-What next?
-Well, let’s get the oven preheating with your pizza stone to 500° F. Shred or slice your cheese, sauté the Italian sausage (if using), and start chopping and preparing all those toppings.
+Now that you have your pizza sauces and two perfect pizza doughs, what’s next?
+Well, let’s heat the oven with your pizza stone to 500° F. Shred or slice your cheese, sauté the Italian sausage (if using), and start chopping and preparing all those toppings.

-I place my crusts on a parchment sheet for easy transfer to the pizza stone using a pizza peel.
+I place my crusts on a parchment sheet and use a pizza peel to easily transfer them to the pizza stone.
 Pre-baking ensures that the bottoms are crispy and don’t sag when I lift my piece of pizza.
 I tend to pile on the toppings, which can cause the pizza to get soggy if I don’t pre-bake.
-If you are just making cheese or pepperoni pizzas, no need to pre-bake.
+If you are just making cheese or pepperoni pizzas, there is no need to pre-bake.
 You are good to go.

 After baking for about 10 minutes or until slightly golden, remove and add your preferred sauce and toppings of choice.
 There is an art to layering your toppings.
 For example, any toppings that I don’t want to dry out or overcook, I place under the cheese like a blanket.
 If you are one who likes the crispy edges of the pepperoni, then you will want to place the roni’s on top.
 I tend to keep all the veggies underneath so they get melted together and preserve their flavor.
 There is actually some serious discussion going on about the proper placement of toppings.
 I am not going there.
 We have a movie to watch.